madeline-michaelis/16S_chtc/README.md

-# 16S rRNA Sequencing Pipeline
+# 16S rRNA Amplicon Sequencing Pipeline [HTCondor + DAGman]

 # Introduction to the pipeline
 **Program:** This DAGman pipeline is based upon QIIME2 and documentation and utilizes a QIIME2 container.
 It is meant to be run within HTCondor using a DAGMan workflow manager.
+Please see citation below for the qiime2 citation.

-**Purpose:** The purpose of this pipeline is to efficiently analyze long-read sequencing data from 16S rRNA genomic datasets.
-It contains 8 jobs that build upon one another, and generates outputs that are relevant to research questions (including but not limited to phylogenetic trees, diversity and taxonomic analyses, and differential abundance testing results).
-These processes are often time-consuming and complicated.
-By working in HTC Condor, this pipeline allows researchers to streamline their data analysis in a reproducible and effective manner.
+**Purpose:** The purpose of this pipeline is to analyze short-read amplicon 16S rRNA sequencing data to characterize the microbiome of the samples.
+The workflow consists of 8 jobs that build upon one another, and generates outputs that are relevant to general microbiome questions (including but not limited to phylogenetic trees, diversity and taxonomic analyses, and differential abundance testing results).
+These processes are often time-consuming and complicated, and involve multiple dependencies.
+By working in HTCondor and DAGman, this pipeline allows researchers to streamline their data analysis in a reproducible and effective manner.

-**Uses:** This pipeline can be utilized in research aiming to parse genomic datasets from bacterial communities and generate visualizations based off of their data.
-Due to its reproducibility, it can be utilized in parts or whole for other genomic analysis processes as well.
+**Uses:** This pipeline can be used to assess bacterial communities and generate visualizations based off of their data.
+Due to its reproducibility, and modular nature, scripts can be modified as needed for custom analyses.
 It is highly recommended to consult the documentation listed in References below if one is interested in working with this version.

 # Workflow
 #### Diagram with steps of pipeline